Free consultation 402-431-9000

 What Is a Lien on a Personal Injury Settlement?

-A personal injury case can involve many complicated issues, including liens.
+A personal injury case can involve many complicated issues, including liens on personal injury settlements.
 A lien is a legal claim to a portion of an injured victim’s settlement money in a personal injury case.
-Insurance companies, hospitals and others may have a legal claim against your injury settlement if you could not pay out of pocket for all of the expenses related to an accident in Nebraska, such as your medical costs and property repairs.
-Learning more about liens can allow you to protect yourself financially after receiving a settlement or judgment award.
-What Is a Lien?…
+Insurance companies, hospitals, and others may have a legal claim against your injury settlement if you could not pay out of pocket for all of the expenses related to an accident in Nebraska, such as your medical costs and property repairs.
+Learning more about liens can allow you to protect yourself financially after receiving a settlement or judgment award….

 Read More